cran/highs/inst/HiGHS/README.md

 Documentation
 -------------

 The rest of this file gives brief documentation for HiGHS.
-Comprehensive documentation is available via https://www.highs.dev.
+Comprehensive documentation is available from [ergo-code.github.io](https://ergo-code.github.io/HiGHS/dev/).

 Download
 --------